ianverderame/hakistat/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy

+Use 'npm run deploy' to deploy changes to the website.
+We don't have a dev environment so please do this carefully!!!!

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).